Real people. Real places. Real stories.

 Why submit to us?

 - WE PAY WRITERS FAIRLY.
 It’s hard work writing good stories, and you deserve to get paid.
 Or maybe you don’t and you’re just duping us?
-Regardless, we pay 8 cents a word for stories up to 2,500 words.
-Stories longer than this are capped at $200 payment ($400 for MEMBERS).
+Regardless, we pay 8 cents a word (with a $500 cap), and 2 cents a word for reprints.

 - NO SUBMISSION FEES.
-We’re not saying the other guys are getting rich off $3 per submission, but there’s something about the idea that we, as writers, have you pay you, the publisher, just for the privilege of rejecting our work with a form letter, bothers us.
+Nobody's getting rich off $3 per submission, but paying money just for the privilege of receiving a form letter rejection is the worst.
 (Costs of running an E-zine aside) We’re going to go ahead and coin a phrase right here and now - ‘Write privilege’, get it?
 Of course, you do.

 - GET YOUR WORK IN FRONT OF A LARGE AND GROWING AUDIENCE.
 Our aim is fixed on telling good stories, period, and because of that we have built a massive readership from all over the globe.
 Want to get your stories out to more than just dear old nana?
 Then you've come to the right place.